tiagogmfreire/flow_chabot/README.md

 Since Create React App has been deprecated, I used Astro JS with the native React integration + Tailwind.

-Also, the frontend is very rough looking at the moment.
+But I barely added any CSS so the frontend is looking very rough at the moment.

 ```BASH
 npm install